samathaluca/new-lazycamp/README.md

 To deploy Lazycamp booking site to heroku, the following steps should be taken:

-1. Create a requirements.txt file using the terminal command pip freeze > requirements.txt.
+1. Create a requirements.txt file using the terminal command pip3 freeze > requirements.txt.

-2. Create a Procfile with the terminal command echo web: python app.py > Procfile.
+2. Create a Procfile with the terminal command echo web: python3 manage.py > Procfile.

 3. git add and git commit the new requirements and Procfile and then git push the project to GitHub.

 4. Create a new app on the Heroku website by clicking the "New" button in your dashboard.
 Give it a name and set the region to whichever is applicable for your location.

 5. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.